DiamondLightSource/tickit/docs/user/explanations/adapters.rst

 using a TCP client to alter a parameter on a device.
 A device may have multiple adapters simultaneously.

+Adapters are implemented within `AdapterContainers` and these containers are added to the device or system simulations.
+An AdapterContainer simply takes an adapter and an appropriate `AdapterIo`.
+When the container is run, it sets up the io with the specific adapter.

+- The Adapter contains the device specific interface for a given io type.
+- The `AdapterIo` contains IO logic which is agnositc to the details of the device.

-There are four adapters included in the framework:
+There are four adapter types included in the framework:

-#. `Composed adapter`_
+#. `Command adapter`_
 #. `ZMQ adapter`_
 #. `HTTP adapter`_
 #. `EPICS adapter`_

-Composed adapter
+Command adapter
 ----------------
-The composed adapter acts to implement a server and an interpreter.
-It delegates the hosting of an external messaging protocol to a server and message handling to an interpreter.

-Tickit currently includes one server implementation, a TCP server, and one interpreter, the command interpreter.

-The command interpreter is a generic interpreter which identifies commands from incoming messages.
+The command adapter identifies and handles commands from incoming messages and is utilised with `TcpIo`.
 Commands are defined via decoration of adapter methods and the only such command type currently is a `RegexCommand`.
 This matches incoming messages to regex patterns and processes the command appropriately.

-Tickit also includes three interpreter wrappers for the command interpreter.
-These wrap the command interpreter to allow for more complex message handling and can be used with the composed adapter in the same way.

-Users may implement their own servers and interpreters and then use the composed adapter to utilise them for the device.

 ZMQ adapter